 There are multiple reasons to start using data for sales in your organization.
 The Global Data Management Benchmark Report by Experian identifies the top ones:

-There are also other motives why data-driven sales is a must for a B2B organization in 2022:
+There are also other compelling reasons why data-driven sales is essential for every B2B organization today:

 1. Better targeting